 With our new, accurate LTV and CAC (let’s use the more optimistic LTV and we’ll have $2,400 and $1,200, respectively) we come out with something very different: a ratio of 2:1.

-You’ll have a harder time raising money, a harder time scaling, and a harder time becoming very interesting to potential acquirers.
+You’ll have a harder time raising money, a harder time scaling, and your business won't look very interesting to potential acquirers.

 Disciplined Bookkeeping Reveals Your True Unit Economics

-When you use a disciplined bookkeeping practice to get to the reality of your unit economics, you’ll make better decisions.
-If it’s 2:1, and it needs to be 3:1, then you’ll focus on actually increasing lifetime value or actually decreasing acquisition costs through operational improvements or innovations.
-And then, when you get where you need to be, you’ll be ready to raise that money, build out your sales team, finally scale within that new vertical — whatever your goal is — and have confidence that your business is ready for it.
+If your ratio is 2:1, and it needs to be 3:1, then you’ll focus on actually increasing customer lifetime value or actually decreasing acquisition costs through operational improvements or innovations.
+And then, when you get where you need to be, you’ll be ready to raise that money, build out your sales team, and finally scale up — whatever your goal is — and you can be confident that your business is ready for it!